Dasun Pathirana

-Dasun Pathirana (born 26 July 1985, as දසුන් පතිරණ) [Sinhala]), is a model and an award-winning actor in Sri Lankan cinema, theater and television.
+Dasun Pathirana (born 26 July 1985, as දසුන් පතිරණ) [Sinhala]), is a model and actor in Sri Lankan cinema, theater and television.
 He won an award at Indie Fest 2014 as best actor in a leading role.
 He received his first Sarasaviya award in 2018.

 Personal life

 Pathirana was born on born 26 July 1985 and studied in Carey College, Colombo.
 He studied drama and acting under Mahendra Perea's academy of acting and drama.
 He had one younger sister, Deshani who was born in 1996.